grisov/NVDA_Volume_Adjustment/README.md

 In some systems, the scanning function of all available audio devices causes errors for unknown reasons.
 This is a known issue with the third-party PyCaw module that has not yet been resolved.

 ## Change log

+### Version 1.5.0
+* the add-on has been tested for compatibility with NVDA 2026.1.

 ### Version 1.3.5
 * the add-on is disabled on secure screens;